SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/01-Sets.md

 ## Input

-- Until the `PARTY` command, you will receive guest invitations.
+- Until the `PARTY` command, you will receive guest invitations

-- Until the `END` command, you will receive a second list with guests that actually cаme to the party.
+- Until the `END` command, you will receive a second list of guests that came to the party

 ## Output

-- On the first line, print the amount of guests who did not come to the party.
+- On the first line, print the number of guests who did not come to the party

-- On the next lines, print all of the guests, who did not come to the party (**VIPs must be first**).
+- On the next lines, print all of the guests, who did not come to the party (**VIPs must be first**)

 ## Examples
 | **Input** | **Output** |